Suspected terror attack leaves 19 dead, 50 injured at a UK Ariana Grande concert

 Our big announcement on the Trump-Russia scandal.

-At least 19 people have been killed and 50 others injured after an apparent explosion rocked Manchester Arena in the United Kingdom, where thousands of fans had flocked to see American pop superstar Ariana Grande, according to local police.
+At least 19 people have been killed and 50 others injured after an explosion rocked Manchester Arena in the United Kingdom, where thousands of fans had flocked to see American pop superstar Ariana Grande.

-Police first responded to reports of an explosion at the arena around 10:35 p.m. local time.
-"We are working to establish the full details of what is being treated by the police as an appalling terrorist attack," UK Prime Minister Theresa May said in a statement released around 2:20 in the morning local time.
+"We are working to establish the full details of what is being treated by the police as an appalling terrorist attack," UK Prime Minister Theresa May said in a statement released around 2:20 a.m. local time.

+US law enforcement officials briefed on the rapidly unfolding police investigation in the UK have told several news outlets that early evidence points to a possible suicide bomber outside the venue as the cause of the explosion.
+US officials said they had no information indicating any current threats against music venues in the US.

+If confirmed as an act of terror, it would be the deadliest in the UK since the 2005 bombings of the London subway.

 Latest statement on incident at Manchester Arena pic.twitter.com/BEpLOan3dY— G M Police (@gmpolice) May 23, 2017